Casting Time: Bonus Action

 Barkskin 5e DM Tips

-It also definitely fits into the Dungeon Master Guide’s suggestions on when to grant advantage: “Circumstances not related to a creature’s inherent capabilities provide it with an edge” and “some aspect of the environment contributes to the character’s chance of success” (DMG 238).
+Both of these examples definitely fit into the Dungeon Master Guide’s suggestions on when to grant advantage/disadvantage: “Circumstances not related to a creature’s inherent capabilities provide it with an edge” and “some aspect of the environment contributes to the character’s chance of success” (DMG 2014, pg.
+238).